theHEXstyle/font2bytes/README.md

 The python script will generate the new .cpp file within the ./output folder with the desired name

-within the waveshare lkibrary source folder (Arduino\libraries\esp32-waveshare-epd\src)
+within the waveshare library source folder (Arduino\libraries\esp32-waveshare-epd\src)

 6. add the new .cpp font file